acalejos/ML_Models_From_Scratch/README.md

 # ML Models From Scratch

-Python implementations of several machine learning / data mining models from scratch
+Python implementations of several machine learning / data mining models from scratch using the speed dating model set CSV files

 ## Models Included: